sundy19/PWABuilder-AppGallery-CLI-API/doc/pwabuilder-appgallery/testing-and-publishing-your-app-to-huawei-appgallery.md

-#Testing and publishing your Android PWA to Huawei AppGallery
+# Testing and publishing your Android PWA to Huawei AppGallery

 Last updated on 2/1/2022

 ![](images/bg-vecteezy_smartphone-and-web-application-testing-team_.jpg)

-First, to generate your AppGallery package with [PWABuilder](https://www.pwabuilder.com/)
+First, to generate your AppGallery package with [PWABuilder](https://www.pwabuilder.com/).

 Your next steps: